Blended Learning Grant Program

 - Expanding awareness of what Michigan Tech has to offer (MOOC-like outreach efforts, online courses that serve as a gateway for prospective students, etc.)

-Endorsement of the project by appropriate Department chair(s) or Dean(s) is required, and proposals partially supported by department resources will receive preference.
-Selection the first year grant awards will be done by a committee that is assembled by the Provost and CTL director.
-The committee will be comprised of individuals who are not involved in proposals and who have an interest in blended learning.
+Selection of the grant awards will be done by a committee assembled by the Provost and CTL Director.
+The committee will be comprised of individuals not involved in proposals and who have an interest in blended learning.

-The application will be available in Canvas for those who fill out an intent to apply form no later than October 31, 2013.
-The application requires responses to six questions (listed below) PLUS a Chair/Dean endorsement letter.
-Full applications must be submitted no later than 11:59 PM on November 3, 2013.
-Questions about proposals can be directed to Mike Meyer (email@example.com), Director of the Jackson Center for Teaching and Learning.
+The application will be available in Canvas to those who fill out an intent to apply form no later than December 1, 2014.
+Full applications must be submitted no later than 11:59 PM on December 8, 2014.
+Questions about proposals can be directed to Mike Meyer (email@example.com), Director of the William G. Jackson Center for Teaching and Learning.
+NOTE: Include Department Chair/Dean endorsement, which should include departmental commitments and the chair's signature.

 - Describe the proposed project.